gaehlerm/SoftwareEngineering/README.md

 ## Copilot

-Copilot is not yet able to write really useful comments.
+Copilot is not yet able to write more than boilerplate comments.
 The following comment was created by the document function of Copilot Labs.

 ```py
 def roman_number(number):